A concept sketch for a (Shepardim) Jewish Woman Warrior in the Historically Wrong Sketch Series - Medieval Revisited

 The character depicted in this drawing is Saris bat-Binyamin

 , a daughter of one of the influential jewish family in the height of the emirate power.
 She is drawn with the typical round helmet with wrapped cloth (kaffiyeh?), a mail armor as well as decorated kaftan.
 I can say this is probably one the most anachronistic depiction of the women warriors in the series, but her true skills were probably quite different than playing with words.
 She would be a learned poet, a philosophers and perhaps, a very good businesswoman as well.
+Apart from that, another example of stylized andalusian attires can be found with the guard on the right, with typical "andalusian helmet", teardrop shield, mail shirt and scale vest.
+The star of David in this era didn't specifically used exclusively by the jews, the symbol more or less has the similar meaning of how swastika is used throughout Europe, before modern stigma cam into place.

 REFERENCES AND OTHER RELATED MEDIA